tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/2/LP-02-Ins_Building_to_a_Smart_Contract_Specification.md

   }
   ```

   * This translates to code that looks like this inside the smart contract.

-* Now let's focus on the function's description and break it down into comments about what steps must take place inside the function.
+* Now let's focus on the `openSourceWork` function's description and break it down into comments about what steps must take place inside the function.

 * Generates a new `copyright_id` of type `uint` and maps it to a `Work struct` containing the `uri`.